ethan-stone/obsidian-vault-knowledge-base/Liberate Cleveland DND Campaign/Borf.md

 # Spells
 - Spell DC - 15
 - Spell Attack Mod - 7
+# Countercharm
+At 6th level, you gain the ability to use musical notes or words of power to disrupt mind-influencing effects.
+As an action, you can start a performance that lasts until the end of your next turn.
+During that time, you and any friendly creatures within 30 feet of you have advantage on saving throws against being frightened or charmed.
+A creature must be able to hear you to gain this benefit.
+The performance ends early if you are incapacitated or silenced or if you voluntarily end it (no action required).
 ## Cantrips
 - Known - 3
 ### Vicious Mockery